 Please always come and talk to us if you are worried about anything.
 You can see either your child's class teacher, our SENCO or Head Teacher.
-If your child is receiving support from our

-Learning Mentor you can arrange to talk to them about your concerns.
+If your child is receiving support from our Learning Mentor you can arrange to talk to them about your concerns.
 We will always make time to listen and plan with you what we can do to help you and your child and will work quickly to ease any concerns you may have.

-Members of staff can be found on the playground at the start of the day before to make an appointment, or simply ring the office - 01444 811403.
+Members of staff can be found on the playground at the start of the day before to make an appointment, or simply ring the office - 01444 81140.
 In our experience, concerns can always be resolved when dealt with quickly and honestly and in person.

 Parents and carers should ask the school office for a copy of our complaints procedure should the need arise.
-All complaints will be taken seriously, whether about a member of staff, an incident, or support offered for your child and the procedure outlined in our policy will be followed.